 If you’re thinking about purchasing a rooftop rack for your skis or snowboards, chances are you’ve also considered a rooftop cargo box.
 Most rooftop cargo boxes are built to fit multiple pairs of skis, along with a host of other gear (including wet gloves, ski pants, helmets, and more).
 Not only do they accommodate more than a rack, but cargo boxes also protect your skis and snowboards from the elements, which can be worth it for overnight storage or long road trips.

 Many shoppers will settle on a cargo box for their added benefits, but they come at a cost—both literal and figurative.
-Our favorite mid-range model, the Thule Motion XT XL, checks in at $1000, which is almost double the cost of our top-ranked Küat Grip 4 ($429).
+Our favorite ski-friendly model, the Thule Motion 3 XL, checks in at $1,000, which is just over four times the cost of our top-ranked Küat Switch 6 ($249).
 Second, they can be a pain to install (you’ll probably need two people) and take up a good deal of garage space when not in use.
 And finally, they’re typically less aerodynamic than a streamlined ski rack, resulting in more potential whistling and road noise on your rooftop.
 But for a versatile carrier that’s useful during summer, winter, and everything in between, there’s a lot to like about a cargo box.

 Back to Our Ski/Snowboard Rack Picks Back to Our Ski/Snowboard Rack Comparison Table